Guard against targeted attacks

 - Deep Gmail scans.
 Enhanced scanning of incoming email for phishing attempts, viruses, and deep scanning of attachments for malicious content.

-- Google Safe Browsing protections in Google Chrome.
+- Google Safe Browsing protections in Chrome.
 Reduces a user exposure to risky downloads in Google Chrome.
-When signed into Chrome using the same identity as their Advanced Protection Program identity, users receive warning if Safe Browsing cannot verify that a file is safe.
+When signed into Chrome using the same identity as their Advanced Protection Program identity, users receive warning if Safe Browsing can't verify that a file is safe.
 This warning tells users to proceed with caution and check the reputation of the source of the file to be sure the file is safe to download.

 - Account recovery through admin.
 Advanced Protection includes strict account recovery for users who have lost their security keys have to come to you to regain access to their account.